trustedlogin/client/README.md

 ## Logging

-The most secure option is to disable logging.
-This should be the default, but sometimes logs are necessary.
+We recommend disabling logging by default, but sometimes logs are necessary.

 1. TrustedLogin creates a `trustedlogin-logs` directory inside the `wp-content/uploads/` directory.
 2. An empty `index.html` file is placed inside the directory to prevent browsing.